-26.3 A student with a disability should make his or her needs known to the University's Student Disability Service and his or her Head(s) of Department at the earliest opportunity to allow adequate time for special arrangements to be made.
+- 24.1 A student with a disability should make his or her needs known to the University's Student Disability Service at the earliest opportunity to allow adequate time for special arrangements to be made.
+Supporting evidence should be brought to the interview with the Disability Adviser. - 24.2 Students who are dyslexic must produce an up to-date Dyslexia Assessment Report, which meets the requirements of the University and includes specific mention of recommendations for examinations.

-26.4 As soon as a Student Disability Adviser has been notified that a student may require permanent special arrangements he or she will advise on any evidence or needs assessment which may be required and will recommend appropriate arrangements.

-26.5 Students who are dyslexic must produce an up to-date Dyslexia Assessment Report, which meets the requirements of the University and includes specific mention of recommendations for examinations.
 The Dyslexia Assessment should normally have been carried out not more than three years prior to entry to higher education.
 (The University requires that an assessment be carried out by a Chartered Educational Psychologist accredited by the British Psychological Society and approved by the University.)
 If the University considers that an assessment is not sufficiently up-to-date, or the recommendations it contains are not sufficiently relevant to higher education, it may require the student to be re-assessed.
-Arrangements can be made via the Dyslexia Adviser for an assessment in respect of dyslexia to be carried out.

-26.6 The recommendations of a Dyslexia Adviser, together with supporting evidence, will be sent to the Clerk of Senate for approval.

-26.7 It is the responsibility of the Clerk of Senate to approve all special examination or assessment arrangements for students with disabilities, both temporary and permanent.
+Arrangements can be made via the Dyslexia Adviser for an assessment in respect of dyslexia to be carried out. - 24.3 It is the responsibility of the Clerk of Senate to approve all special examination or assessment arrangements for students with disabilities, both temporary and permanent.
 In the absence of the Clerk of Senate this responsibility is delegated to the Director of the Senate Office.
 The approval will normally remain valid for the student's graduating curriculum, provided the circumstances remain broadly similar.
-If there is a significant change in the student's circumstances, or in the special arrangements needed, fresh evidence and new approval is required.

-26.8 The Clerk of Senate's approval will be passed by the Senate Office to the Examinations Officer in the Registry who will arrange for the necessary information to be entered in the student record system.
-The Senate Office will also notify the Student Disability Service who will then send details of the approved special arrangements to the student's Departmental Disability Coordinators.

-It is the responsibility of Departmental Disability Coordinators to ensure that the approved special arrangements are made at departmental level, including any special invigilation, accommodation or equipment requirements.
+If there is a significant change in the student's circumstances, or in the special arrangements needed, fresh evidence and new approval is required. - 24.4 The Clerk of Senate's approval will be passed by the Senate Office to the Examinations Officer in the Registry who will arrange for the necessary information to be entered in the WebSURF student record system.
+This will trigger an electronic email alert to the Exams section of Registry as well as the student's Adviser of Studies and the DDCs within his/her academic departments. - It is the responsibility of Departmental Disability Coordinators to ensure that the approved special arrangements are made at departmental level, including any special invigilation, accommodation or equipment requirements.
 Departmental Disability Coordinators must also ensure that all relevant internal and external examiners are informed.
-The Student Disability Service and the Registry will assist in making the necessary arrangements.

-26.9 The Registry will annually extract from the student record system a list of all current students for whom special arrangements have been agreed and this list will be checked by the Student Disability Service.
+The Student Disability Service and the Registry will assist in making the necessary arrangements. - 24.5 The Registry will annually extract from the student record system a list of all current students for whom special arrangements have been agreed and this list will be checked by the Student Disability Service.